Meet the Loki Foundation

 Chris was one of the founding directors of the Loki Foundation.
 He was integral to the initial setup of the foundation, assisted the foundation in becoming acknowledged as an official not-for-profit organisation, and provides the foundation ongoing assistance with its operations.

 Chris is also a co-founder and the CEO of Coinstop, Australia’s largest and longest-serving provider of blockchain and cryptocurrency hardware.
 Coinstop specialises in hardware wallets for digital assets, which help people securely store cryptocurrencies — safe from hackers and attackers.

 Chris is passionate about helping people secure their digital assets and information, and has consulted as an educator and advisor with a wide range of businesses and organisations around Australia.

 Joshua Jessop Smith

-Josh Jessop-Smith is the co-founder of the Loki Project and a communications specialist with extensive experience in the Film, TV, and Video production industries.
-He offers strategic planning to LAG Foundation in regards to public communications and media relations.
+Josh is a co-founder and the CMO of Loki.
+He is a communications specialist with extensive experience in the film, television, and video production industries.
+Josh offers the Loki Foundation strategic planning for its public communications and media relations activities.

 Dr Jason David Potts

 Jason is an economist and professor at Melbourne’s RMIT University.
 He is a leading researcher on the economics of blockchains, and is currently the director of RMIT’s Blockchain Innovation Hub.